Jeevanandh32/Jeevanandh32/README.md

   Configured a DNS server with Bind9 for IPv4/IPv6 integration, reverse domain setups, and master-slave synchronization.
 Automated data backups with crontab and secure transfers to a remote server.
 Enhanced security using Fail2Ban, IPsec VPN, and simulated MITM attacks with ARP spoofing to identify vulnerabilities.
 - Docker-Based MySQL Server Deployment and Network Validation: https://github.com/Jeevanandh32/Docker-Based-MySQL-Server-Deployment-and-Network-Validation
 Deployed and configured Docker containers on a Linux VM to simulate a MySQL server environment.
 Validated functionality through real-time database queries, inspected bridge networks for connectivity with mysql-client, and diagnosed performance using tools like Wireshark.
+- Real-Time Video Streaming Server Using RTP and RTSP:
+Developed and deployed a real-time video streaming server in Kali Linux utilizing RTP and RTSP protocols to deliver smooth video playback with accurate synchronization.
+Configured the server to handle client commands (PLAY, PAUSE, TEARDOWN) and encapsulated video frames into RTP packets for seamless transmission.
+Deployed the project using Docker, ensuring scalability and ease of deployment across environments.
+Verified functionality using tools like VLC Media Player, Tcpdump and Wireshark, gaining hands-on experience in multimedia networking and low-latency data streaming.

 ### 📝 Certifications
  ![introduction-to-digital-transformation-course (2)](https://github.com/user-attachments/assets/209f7915-1224-48d5-aa69-101560de1e90)